Telios-org/client-sdk/README.md

 Update a custom domain mailbox.

 - `address`: String of the mailbox address `bob`
-- `forwards_to`: Array of string email addresses to forward mail to
 - `disabled`: Boolean that determines if the mailbox is disabled and should receive mail

 Example usage: